 The Network Authorization Fee is an assessment charge that applies to all Discover authorization transactions.
-As of 2018, the fee is set at $0.0025.

 - What are assessment fees?

 - Network Authorization Fee

 - Difference Between the Network Authorization Fee and Data Usage Fee

 - Locating the Network Authorization Fee

 In credit card processing, assessment fees are one of three components of the total cost of a transaction.
 The other two are interchange fees and processor markup.
 The card brands set their assessment fees and collect them as profit, meaning the Discover Network Authorization Fee goes to Discover.

 Discover assessment fees are non-negotiable, and the same for everyone.
 However, some processors may “pad” the fees in order to make more money while making it look like the fees are out of their hands.
 Be sure to find a credit card processor that passes assessments to you at cost.

 Network Authorization Fee